-Lessons will be offered for 30 minutes in length twice a week for a month.
-Our first session in April will be a shorter two-week session.
+Lessons will be offered for 30 minutes in length once or twice a week for a month.
 Fees will adjust based upon total number of classes offered in a session.

 There is nothing more important to us than the safety of you, our members, our staff, and our volunteers.
 Guidance from the Centers for Disease Control (CDC), local health agencies, and public officials has been critical as we've updated our policies and reopened or facilities and programs.

 We are following the latest guidelines from the CDC to ensure our participants are safe.
 If you do not feel comfortable, we invite you to sign up for one-on-one private swim lessons.